healthrx.com

 Fall Risk Assessment in Geriatric Patients

-Falls are the leading cause of injury-related death in adults 65 and older in the United States.
-The CDC reports that about 36 million falls occur among older adults each year, resulting in more than 32,000 deaths annually.
+Falls are a major cause of injury in adults 65 and older in the United States.
+The CDC fall-prevention data describe the population burden.
 [11] Any medication added to an older adult's regimen warrants a fall-risk review.

 Does Inclisiran Increase Fall Risk?